Decatur Misdemeanor Crimes

-With offices in Atlanta, Jim Michael is an experienced defense lawyer providing aggressive, dedicated representation to individuals facing criminal, juvenile or traffic ticket and other violations in Georgia.
-For matters of criminal defense, make the right choice of criminal defense lawyers in Atlanta and contact Jim online, or call 404-857-4059 to arrange a free consultation on your case.
+With offices in Decatur, Jim Michael is an experienced defense lawyer providing aggressive, dedicated representation to individuals facing criminal, juvenile or traffic ticket and other violations in Georgia.
+For matters of criminal defense, make the right choice of criminal defense lawyers in Decatur and contact Jim online, or call 404-857-4059 to arrange a free consultation on your case.

 With an outstanding reputation for protecting the rights of those charged under Georgia law, we serve the following counties: